wlqg1983/ReHRI_ReHRV_1.0/README.md

 ⑦ The type of sequencing platform (pacbio or ont) of TGS reads.

-    (2) Core configuration file of MiRIV
+    (2) Core configuration file of ReHRV

 ① Set the project ID.